 Creating a Project Plan

 A project plan is a must-have.
 Here are our key suggestions:

-- Identify Prerequisites: These details are very important and, if not considered early, can lead to delays during the relocation.
-Possible show-stoppers include failure to confirm the appointment with the delivery truck, no pre-approved access for vendors, lack of sufficient space, unidentified power and temperature requirements, or the lack of remote console access in both the old and new data centers.
+Identify Prerequisites: These details are very important and, if not considered early, can lead to delays during the relocation.
+Possible show-stoppers include failure to confirm the appointment with the delivery lorry, no pre-approved access for vendors, lack of sufficient space, unidentified power and temperature requirements or the lack of remote console access in both the old and new data centres.
 See additional software and hardware prerequisites listed on Prerequisites: Environment, Hardware & Software.

-- Create a List of Resources & Dates: Instead of listing responsible departments, list names of individuals who are assigned a relocation task and include a completion date.
-Holding each team member responsible to provide a status at every meeting results in better adherence to the schedule.
+Create a List of Resources & Dates: Instead of listing responsible departments, list names of individuals who are assigned a relocation task and include a completion date.
+Holding each team member responsible for providing a status at every meeting results in better adherence to the schedule.

 Sample Project Plan for Relocation

-Be prepared with spare media for installation (operating system boot DVDs, application media and licenses) for the worst-case scenario.
+Be prepared with spare media for installation (operating system boot DVDs, application media and licences) for the worst-case scenario.

 Confirm levels of software and hardware support on each piece of equipment.